 I’ve started five companies.
 Some worked and some didn’t, but the best help I had while building them came from other entrepreneurs.
 I was fortunate to have great investors who offered invaluable strategic and directional advice, but most of my days were spent trying to sell customers, build out new channels, and find talented engineers.
 Talking to other founders doing the same things at the same time made the biggest difference for me.
 I benefited a lot from having a strong personal network as an entrepreneur, but always felt I could learn from more great people if I just had leverage.

 I was sold on joining First Round after realizing how core the community was to everything the team did.
 I saw how focused the partnership was on connecting entrepreneurs to each other and building a rich knowledge-sharing network.
 I immediately thought, “They’re solving the biggest pain point every founder has.”
 This emphasis on community was an extension of a genuine focus on founder needs and wellbeing.
-I previously co-invested alongside Josh, Rob and Phin, and the things they did stuck with me: They’d re-invest in a founder they believed in, even if their first company failed.
-They’d overlook short-term economic interests in favor of long-term relationships.
+I previously co-invested alongside Josh, and the thing he did stuck with me: he’d re-invest in a founder he believed in, even if their first company failed.
+He’d overlook short-term economic interests in favor of long-term relationships.
 In an industry where the default is to optimize everything, this resonated with me.

 Today, as a partner, I think this philosophy helps us find and work with the strongest startups out there.
 When prospective founders ask for references who can talk about First Round, I always point them to a few entrepreneurs whose companies didn’t work out.
 One of the best arguments in our favor is how we respond when things don’t go to plan.
 If we think a founder is brilliant, we want to see her succeed, now or in the future.
 We’re not going to hold someone back just to get ours.